VinayGupta23/ofdm_sim/README.md

 Toolboxes Used:
-Communications Toolbox
-Signal Processing Toolbox
-Smoothening function from Curve Fitting Toolbox
+Communications, Signal Processing and the smoothening function from Curve Fitting Toolbox.